skipperkongen/declarative-cartography/sql_wiki/README.md

-# About SQL wiki
+# About the SQL wiki

-A repository of SQL queries for various problems.
+The SQL wiki is a repository of semi-advanced SQL queries that I've developed for use in the CVL project.
+Examples include:

+* ST_Cellify
+* Heuristic solver for Hitting Set Problem